SilentJungle399/Progress-indicator/README.md

 This is a progress indicator I use in almost every vue/nuxt project of mine.

+### Issues:
+If you have any issues, don't bombard my dms on discord, I'm not using it.
+Just create a new issue [right here](https://github.com/SilentJungle399/Progress-indicator/issues) like a gentleman.

 ## Vue:
 Copy the contents from `progress.js` to your `main.js`, you'll probably want to remove the `import Vue from 'vue';` line, and improvise a lil' bit.
 If you can't improvise, you should be doing basics.